 Also make sure your site is registered with a site like Charity Navigator so people know you are a legitimate nonprofit.

 One way to help manage all these tools is to establish a technology document with basic instructions and a list of the tools and their role in your non profit.
-Someone should be CIO or Director of Technology and then you can establish people in charge of specific areas - social media or donor communication that work with the CIO to determine the best tools to meet the organizations needs.
-Be sure to keep up with best practices using resources like the Nonprofit Technology Network (NTEN).
+Someone should be CIO or Director of Technology and then you can establish people in charge of specific areas: social media or donor communication that work with the CIO to determine the best tools to meet the organization’s needs.

 Step 5.
 Change the World!